fabric8io/sandbox-fabric8-devops/autoscaler/README.md

 Then to view the requirements:

     requirements-list

+To view the current status of the autoscaler type:

+    autoscale-status

 You can use local file system access to these templates if you want to checkout this repository and play with them.